renatorak20/SofaScoreApp/README.md

 # SofaScoreApp

-This is a simpler Sofascore app for Android devices, created as part of the SofaScore Android Development Academy.
+This is a simple Sofascore app for Android devices, created as part of the SofaScore Android Development Academy.
 It allows users to explore sports matches, view team details, tournament standings, and player information.
 It integrates with the Sofascore Demo API to fetch data for football, basketball and American football matches.